Middleburg, Florida: History

-Early settlement
+Early Settlement

-First settled as a village in the early decades of the nineteenth century, Asa Clark ran the first ferry on Black Creek until 1828, leading to the settlement being called Clark's Ferry.

-Between 1824 and 1827, the Federal Military Road was constructed, running south from Colerain, Georgia to Tampa Bay.
-The Federal Military Road passed through Clark's Ferry along the route of present-day Main Street, resulting in increased traffic through the community and providing a postal route.

-Blakey (1976) wrote of a settlement called Whitesville which existed approximately near the intersection of present-day Florida State Road 21 and County Road 218, and which grew large enough to warrant its own United States Post Office, established on February 19, 1828.
-That same year, Isaac Boring founded the Black Creek Methodist Church, although the frontier Methodist society met in their own homes until the Methodist United Church was built in 1847.

-John Hanson took ownership of Clark's ferry from 1828 through 1833, whereafter he sold to Samuel and Charlotte Garey, resulting in the area coming to be known as Garey's Ferry.
-George Branning also operated a separate ferry, which competed with Garey's, around this time.
+Initially inhabited by Seminole Native Americans, the United States Congress passed a bill in 1824 providing the Florida territory national funding to construct a military route spanning from Colerain, Georgia southwest to Tampa Bay, with long-term goals of expelling and relocating the indigenous Seminole population, encouraging settlement and development by American settlers.
+Completed by 1827, the "federal road" provided a route through the area between the north and south forks of Black Creek.

+Asa Clark operated a ferry service on the north fork of Black Creek in the 1820s, leading the vicinity of his ferry travels to be colloquially referred to as Clark's Ferry.
+In February 1828, Isaac Boring founded the Black Creek Methodist Church, and later that year Clark's business was acquired by John Hanson, who traversed the same area through 1833, after which he sold to Samuel and Charlotte Garey, for whom the village was officially named Garey's Ferry, listed as such on state maps from as early as 1836.

+By this time, commerce and travel to the area was increasing, and multiple ferry services travelled to and from Garey's Ferry and Whitesville.
+George Branning and Ozias Budington each operated their own ferry operations in competition with the Gareys; Budington largely focused on the south fork and facilitated the building and expansion of Whitesville, which ultimately grew large enough to warrant its own United States Post Office and a jailhouse (Blakey, 1976).

 Forts Heileman and Sanderson

 The community expanded rapidly during the Second Seminole War.
 Fort Heileman, a wooden stockade fortification located between the North and South prongs of Black Creek, was hastily built in 1836 and protected settlers at Garey's Ferry where it was the "principal depot for the east coast of Florida."

 During the Seminole Wars, Fort Heileman was used as a quartermaster workshop and storage depot until its armaments were moved to Fort Shannon in Palatka and the fort was largely abandoned after June 18, 1841.
-The Fort was permanently abandoned in 1842 and destroyed by a flood later that year.
+The fort was permanently abandoned in 1842 and destroyed by a flood later that year.
 The only potential remnant of Fort Heileman is the Clark-Chalker House, which was built in 1835 and may have served as Fort Heileman's army hospital.

-Fort Sanderson was built around July 12, 1840 at an unknown location in Garey's Ferry, but was mostly used for storage, and was abandoned the following year (Blakey, 1976).
+Fort Sanderson was constructed in July 1840 to be used for storage; both forts were abandoned the following year, and destroyed in a hurricane in 1842.